-This report contains our monitoring results from January 1 to December 31, 2018.
+This report contains our monitoring results from Jan.
+1 to Dec.
+31, 2019.

-We work with the Minnesota Department of Health to test drinking water for more than 100 contaminants.
+The City of Minneapolis works with the Minnesota Department of Health to test drinking water for more than 100 contaminants.
 It is not unusual to detect contaminants in small amounts.
 No water supply is ever completely free of contaminants.
 Drinking water standards protect Minnesotans from substances that may be harmful to their health.

-Learn more by visiting the Minnesota Department of Health's webpage Basics of Monitoring and Testing of Drinking Water in Minnesota (https://www.health.state.mn.us/communities/environment/water/factsheet/sampling.html).
+Learn more by visiting the Minnesota Department of Health's webpage Basics of Monitoring and Testing of Drinking Water in Minnesota (www.health.state. mn.us/communities/environment/water/factsheet/sampling.html).